dustinpfister/blog_posts/_posts/canvas-image.md

 ## 1 - Canvas image must know basics

-This is a post on the HTML canvas element, and using images with a such canvas elements.
-This is not a getting started post with canvas, let alone javaScript in general.
-If you are new to javaScript and canvas you might want to start out elsewhere.
+This is a post on the HTML canvas element, and using images with a such elements with a little javaScript code.
+So at least a little working knowledge of javaScript is required before hand.
+This is not a [getting started post with canvas](/2017/05/17/canvas-getting-started/), let alone a post on [starting out with javaScript in general](/2018/11/27/js-getting-started/).
+If you are new to javaScript and canvas you might want to start out elsewhere before getti ng into hopw to work with images in a canvas project.

 In canvas there is the drawImage method that is used to draw an image onto a canvas.
 With the drawImage method an external image, a Data URL, or another canvas element, and other options, can be used as a source as passed as the first argument to this method.
 Additional arguments can then be used to define a source position and size, as well as a destination position and size when it comes to drawing to the canvas with this source image.